 Despite this historical damage, the river is now cleaner and the old sand and gravel workings, which once blighted the landscape, now help to form the largest series of interconnected wetlands in Warwickshire.

 Where are the Tame Valley Wetlands?

-The Tame Valley Wetlands are located between Birmingham and Tamworth, in North Warwickshire and south-east Staffordshire, following 29 km of the River Tame.
-Wetlands cover an area of over 1,000 hectares, hosting a variety of important habitats and a rich diversity of species.
+The Tame Valley Wetlands are located between Birmingham and Tamworth following 29 km of the River Tame.
+They are situated within the administrative areas of in North Warwickshire, Solihull, Birmingham and south-east Staffordshire.
+The wetlands cover an area of over 1,000 hectares, hosting a variety of important habitats and a rich diversity of species.

-The team is currently delivering a £2.5 million scheme, where they will complete a series of conservation projects to restore heritage and improve the area for wildlife, whilst also reconnecting local people with their landscape.
-They will do this by improving access and learning, so that everyone can enjoy the Tame Valley Wetlands.
+From 2014-2019, the partnership (supported by the Tame Valley Wetlands team) delivered a £2.5 million scheme with funding from The National Lottery Heritage Fund and other sources.
+This included a series of conservation projects to restore heritage and improve the area for wildlife, whilst also reconnecting local people with their landscape.
+They did this by improving access and learning, so that everyone can enjoy the Tame Valley Wetlands.

 The Tame Valley Wetlands Landscape Partnership continues to provide training and volunteering opportunities so that local people can gain heritage conservation skills, deliver a programme of exciting events and activities aimed at all ages and interests, and offer education sessions to local schools.

 The team is also currently carrying out restoration projects based around the River Blythe SSSI, funded by the European Agricultural Fund for Rural Development (EAFRD), and the River Cole, funded by European Regional Development Fund (ERDF).
 Regular updates are posted on the website www.tamevalleywetlands.co.uk and social media pages: